Necropion/PG3402-Mikrotjenester--Individuell-Mappeeksamen/README.md

 docker pull rabbitmq:3-management

 With these images ready, you should be able to run my docker compose file:
 from project root folder Vehicle Store:

-Back to root:
-cd ..

 Move to docker folder:
 cd ./docker